barneyricca/Borgatti/README.md

 The necessary data can be downloaded from either the Data folder or Data.zip.
 Almost all of these datasets are from http://study.sagepub.com/borgatti2e, but many have been converted from UCINET format to .CSV (or other) format, so that they can be more easily used with R/RStudio.

 When you find a (better) way to do any of these things, pull requests are welcomed!

+Notes:
+2020-05-24: Added the "Scientific Collaborations" to the Data directory.